 - Infrastructure: Production halls, warehouses, offices.

-- State of Disrepair: Moderate, with some collapsed areas.
+- State of disrepair: Moderate, with some collapsed areas.

 - Access: Relatively easy, but requires caution.

-2. Münsingen Psychiatric Hospital
+2. The Münsingen Psychiatric Hospital

 Site Features